 - In the Modifier Stack, select Extrude (so that the next modifier Taper is applied after the Extrude).
 In the Modifier List, select Taper, located at the bottom of this list.
 Note that the Taper displays above the Extrude in the Modifier Stack.
-The Modifier Stack lists modifiers in reverse historical order. - 2.
-In the Taper area of the Parameters rollout, set Amount to -0.5, which relates to approximately a 50% size reduction over the height of the object.
+The Modifier Stack lists modifiers in reverse historical order. - In the Taper area of the Parameters rollout, set Amount to -0.5, which relates to approximately a 50% size reduction over the height of the object.
 Press <Enter>.
-You can still adjust the original Rectangle and Extrude parameters in the Modifier Stack. - 3.
-Click (Zoom Extents All) to see all the objects in the viewport.
-Note the taper on the pole towards the top. - 4.
-Click Save As.
-In the Save File As dialog box, click to automatically save your work incrementally as MyLightPole02.max.
+You can still adjust the original Rectangle and Extrude parameters by selecting them in the Modifier Stack.